• Share this on:

 Source: Jonny Gios on Unsplash

 • Europe has an ageing population, with a growing number of older consumers.
-The median age in the EU-27 is projected to increase by 4.5 years between 2019 and 2050 to 48.2 years.
+The median age in the EU-27 is projected to increase by 4.5 years between 2019 and 2050, to reach 48.2 years.
 This demographic shift will likely lead to increased demand for apparel that caters to the needs of older people.
-This may include clothing that is comfortable, easy to put on and take off, and designed with features that address age-related challenges such as mobility or sensory issues.
+This can include clothing that is comfortable, easy to put on and off, and designed with features that address age-related challenges such as mobility or sensory issues.

-• At the same time, Europe is becoming increasingly diverse and multicultural.
-Most European countries have positive net migration figures and this is likely to continue.
+• At the same time, Europe is becoming increasingly diverse, with a rising number of multicultural communities.
+Most European countries have positive net migration figures and this is unlikely to change soon.
 Brands that can offer a wide range of sizes, styles and designs that reflect the multicultural nature of European societies can gain a competitive advantage.

 • In Europe the concept of gender fluidity and gender-neutral fashion has gained traction, particularly among younger generations.
 The blurring of the lines between men’s wear and women’s wear will require brands and retailers to rethink their product design, marketing, and in-store and digital shopping experiences.